crsaracco/music-checker/README.md

 For now, your "collection" is just some metadata inside a sqlite database, and the user has to manually add artists and confirm/ignore releases via sqlite.
 Maybe I'll write some interface through the rust program eventually.

+### Dependencies

+You need to be running a nightly version of Rust, since this project is using the `serde` crate using the "nightly" method.

 ### License

 MIT.
 See the `LICENSE` file for more info.